Karl Mauss: World War II

-Mauss took part in Operation Barbarossa, the invasion of the Soviet Union in June 1941.
+In June 1941, Mauss took part in Operation Barbarossa, the invasion of the Soviet Union.
 In November 1941, he was awarded the Knight's Cross of the Iron Cross.
-In 1942 Mauss was promoted to colonel; he was awarded the Oak Leaves to the Knight's Cross in November, 1943.
-In January 1944 he took command of the 7th Panzer Division.
-On 23 October 1944 he received the Knight's Cross with Oak Leaves and Swords.
-In February 1945 he was seriously injured and had a leg amputated.
-He was promoted to General der Panzertruppe in April, and received the Knight's Cross with Oak Leaves, Swords, and Diamonds on 15 April 1945.
+From March 1942 to January 1944, he commanded Panzer Grenadier regiment 33.
+In April 1942, he was promoted to Oberst; he was awarded the Oak Leaves to the Knight's Cross in November 1943.
+In January 1944, he took command of the 7th Panzer Division.
+Mauss was promoted to Generalmajor on 1 April 1944, and to Generalleutnant on 1 October 1944.
+On 23 October 1944, he received the Knight's Cross with Oak Leaves and Swords.
+In February 1945, he was seriously injured and had a leg amputated.
+He received the Knight's Cross with Oak Leaves, Swords, and Diamonds on 15 April 1945.
+Reports that he was promoted to General der Panzertruppe in April are undocumented.

-After the war Mauss worked as a dentist in his own practice.
+After the war, Mauss again worked as a dentist in his own practice.
 He died in 1959 following a lengthy illness.